Peter Kremer House

 The Peter Kremer House is a historic house museum in Minnesota Lake, Minnesota, United States.
 The Minnesota Lake Historical Society operates the house as the Kremer House Library and Museum.

-Built in 1902, it was the home of a French immigrant and his wife, Millie Zabel of Prussia, who both served as business and civic leaders in the community.
+Built in 1902, the Queen Anne-style residence was the home of a French immigrant and his wife, Millie Zabel of Prussia, who both served as business and civic leaders in the community.